Kunming

 • Daguan Pavilion - 大观楼; Dàguānlóu; lit.
 Grand View Pavilion - Daguan Park in the western part of Kunming races the Dianchi Lake in the south and the Western Mountains in the west.
 The pavilion, with a history of more than three hundred years, is a three-floor square structure with flying eaves and golden-lacquered ornamentation.
 The top floor of the pavilion provides an all-embracing view of the vast Dianchi Lake and the peaks of the Western Mountains.
 A 180-character couplet is hanging down the pavilion, which is lauded as the number one couplet past and present.
 The Park is the most fascinating garden in urban Kunming.

-Qiongzhu arhats 2010 jan 13 - Clay sculptures in the Qiongzhu Temple
+Qiongzhu arhats 2010 jan 13

 • Qiongzhu Temple - 筇竹寺; Qióngzhúsì; lit.
 Bamboo Temple - An amazing work of art hidden in a temple several kilometers up in the mountains encircling Kunming.
-For the most part, it is a normal temple, but in one room and there is a series of sculptures that is an incredible work of art.
+For the most part, it is a normal temple, but in one room there is a series of sculptures that is an incredible work of art.
 A mixture of life-like figures in totally fantastical positions (man whose eyebrows grow down to the floor, monks riding giant fish), this is some trippy artwork that is worth the trip.

 • Tanhua Temple - 昙华寺; Tánhuàsì; commonly called Taohu Nunnery - built in 1634.
 According to historical records, before the temple was erected and there had been a thatched shack where Shi Shiqiao, a scholar of the Ming Dynasty, buried himself in books.
 Shi Tai, grandson of Shi Shiqiao, donated the estate for the shack whereon the temple was built.